 Intersect 2023 Conference Theme: “Look Out for Yourself.
 Look Out for Each Other.
 Look Out for Our Future.”

-The Center for Leadership, the Center for Race, Ethnicity & Diversity Education and the Gender and LGTBQIA Center are excited to invite you to the 2020 Intersect Conference on Wednesday, October 7th!
+The Center for Leadership, the Center for Race, Ethnicity & Diversity Education are excited to invite you to the 2021 Intersect Conference on Friday, October 1st and Saturday, October 2nd!
 Intersect provides a look at the disciplines of diversity, leadership, and the cross-sections of the two.
 Participants engage in dialogue and reflection through keynote speakers and educational sessions.
 The conference pillars work to inspire participants to create positive change for the common good in their organizations and communities.

 The Intersect Planning Committee is excited to provide the space for students, faculty, staff, alumni, and community members to engage in dialogue on these topics through virtual sessions.
 We would love for you to be a part of our conference this year and we ask you to encourage others to participate.

-In accordance with Elon University’s commitment to diversity and global engagement and the fostering of respect for human differences, the Center for Leadership, and the Center for Race, Ethnicity, and Diversity Education, and the Gender and LGBTQIA Center have collaborated to provide attendees with an unprecedented look at the disciplines of diversity, leadership, and the cross-sections of the two.
+In accordance with Elon University’s commitment to diversity and global engagement and the fostering of respect for human differences, the Center for Leadership, and the Center for Race, Ethnicity, and Diversity Education have collaborated to provide attendees with an unprecedented look at the disciplines of diversity, leadership, and the cross-sections of the two.
 Intersect educates students, faculty, and staff on topics of diversity and leadership.
 In previous years, these topics were explored through two independent conferences: the Diversity Leadership Conference and the Leadership Development Institute.

 During this conference, participants will engage in dialogue, reflection, and training through keynote speakers, workshops, and lunch and learns.
 The conference pillars work to inspire participants to create positive change for the common good in their organizations and community.